HenryINUK/henryinuk.github.io/index.md

 I received my Ph.D. in Electronic and Computer Science from the University of Southampton (2022-2025), fully funded by the UKRI Research Scholarship.
 My doctoral research focused on **machine learning-enhanced on-chip network security for heterogeneous computing systems**, supervised by Dr. Basel Halak and Dr. Ahmad Atamli (Senior Distinguished Architect at NVIDIA).
 I hold an M.Sc. in Analogue and Digital IC Design from Imperial College London.

-I gained extensive industry experience as a **Research Scientist Internship** at Alibaba DAMO Academy during my Ph.D., and as a **Senior Silicon Design Engineer** at AMD (GPU IP Design for MI300) prior to my Ph.D.
+I gained extensive industry experience as a **Research Scientist Internship** at Alibaba DAMO Academy during my Ph.D., and as a **Senior Silicon Design Engineer** at AMD prior to my Ph.D.

 ## Research Interests